Emery County School District

 2. The Superintendent will make a recommendation to the Board of Education.
 The Board reserves the right to tentatively approve plans, pending donations, gifts, equity, or other conditions.

-3. All physical facilities are owned and operated by the No part of any school facility or capital equipment may be named for a donor without the express written consent of the Board.
+3. All physical facilities are owned and operated by the District.
+No part of any school facility or capital equipment may be named for a donor without the express written consent of the Board.

 4. The District shall only grant naming opportunities that are consistent with the mission and educational objectives of the Decisions regarding naming opportunities are within the sole discretion of the Board.